 No student can commence classes unless enrolled module fees are paid.
 If, after the census date, a student's module fees are not paid, or the student has not arranged for a deferred payment option (refer below), then the student will automatically receive a Not Yet Competent (NYC) result for the unpaid module/s and will be removed from class.
 Students who are unable to pay module fees may choose to contact the registrar and withdraw from their subjects before the census date to avoid this NYC result, a variation enrolment fee may apply.
-No e-learning campus student will be sent their subject materials unless fees are paid.
+No online learning student will able to access their studies unless their unit fee is paid.